francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 - **Open Transformation Definition (OTD)**: A specific transformation within a module
 - **Open Transformation Specification Module (OTS Module)**: A collection of related transformations targeting the same database and schema

+### Test Library

+A **Test Library** is a project-level collection of reusable test definitions (generic and singular SQL tests) that can be shared across multiple OTS modules.
+Test libraries are defined separately from transformation modules and are referenced by modules that need to use them.

+Key characteristics of a Test Library:
+- **Project-level scope**: Test libraries are defined at the project/workspace level, separate from OTS modules
+- **Reusability**: Tests defined in a library can be referenced by any OTS module in the project
+- **Test types**: Contains both generic SQL tests (with placeholders) and singular SQL tests (table-specific)
+- **Optional**: Modules can define tests inline or reference a test library, or both

+#### OTS vs OTD vs OTS Module vs Test Library

+- **Open Transformation Specification (OTS)**: The standard that defines the structure and rules
+- **Open Transformation Definition (OTD)**: A specific transformation within a module
+- **Open Transformation Specification Module (OTS Module)**: A collection of related transformations targeting the same database and schema
+- **Test Library**: A project-level collection of reusable test definitions that can be shared across modules

-Think of it this way: OTS is like the blueprint, an OTS Module is the house (a complete set of transformations), and each OTD is a room within that house (an individual transformation).
+Think of it this way: OTS is like the blueprint, an OTS Module is the house (a complete set of transformations), each OTD is a room within that house (an individual transformation), and a Test Library is like a shared toolbox of quality checks that can be used across multiple houses.

 ## Components of an OTD